tensorflow/tensorflow/tensorflow/lite/micro/docs/renode.md

  * This makes use of the robot framework from Renode.
  * Note that the tests can currently not be run in parallel.
+ * It takes about 25 second to complete all tests, including around 3 seconds for suite startup/teardown and average 0.38 second per test.

 ## Under the hood of the Testing Infrastructure